What to do in Busan for 3 days or more

 Busan Travel Essentials

-- Pick up a 4G SIM card with unlimited data (or 4G SIM + T-money card) at Seoul or Busan airport.
+- Pick up a 4G SIM card with unlimited data (KT) or 4G SIM (SK Telecom) at Seoul or Busan airport.
 I always reserve a SIM card in advance.
-But you prefer to connect multiple devices, rent a 4G Pocket WiFi.
+But if you prefer to connect multiple devices, rent a 4G Pocket WiFi.

-- Buy a discounted KTX pass.
+- Buy a discounted KTX pass for unlimited rides.
 A high-speed rail takes you from Seoul to Busan in less than 2.5 hours.

 - Book your airport pickup.
 Gimhae Airport is far from the city center.
 (No Uber in Korea.)

 - Speaking of stress-free travel, why not use a super-efficient luggage delivery service?
 I highly recommend it as this type of service is super fast and reliable in Asia.

 Busan Itinerary Day 1: Choryang & Nampo